filswan/go-swan-client/README.md

 ## Upload Car Files

-You can upload Car files to web server or ipfs server
+It is required to upload car files to file server after they are generated, either to web server or to ipfs server.

-After the car files are generated, you need to copy the files to a web-server manually, or you can upload the files to local ipfs server.
+### Option:one: Upload car files to a web-server manually

+### Option:two: Upload car files to a local ipfs server
-If you decide to upload the files to an open ipfs server:
+using:
 ```shell
 ./go-swan-client upload -input-dir [input_file_dir]
 ```
+- **-input-dir (Required)** The directory where the car files and metadata json file reside in.

 ## Create A Task

-#### Option:one: Private Task
+### Option:one: Private Task
 in `config.toml`: set `public_deal = false`

 ```shell